 Employees who secure a secondary position outside of their primary role at Sanford Health must report that position to their leader as soon as possible, as that secondary position may represent an actual or potential conflict of interest.
-Business dealings that represent, or appear to represent, a conflict between the interests of Sanford and an employee are not acceptable and may result in corrective action up to and including termination.
+Business dealings that

+represent, or appear to represent, a conflict betwee employee are not acceptable and may result in corr termination.

-Please sign this acknowledgement page and return it to the Training Director(s) ١
+Please sign this acknowledgement page and return it to the Training Director(s).

 Acknowledgment:

-I acknowledge that I have received and reviewed the Due Process and Grievance procedures; the Didactic and Resident Group Attendance policy; the Code of Conduct policy; and the Evaluation procedures of the Sanford Health Postdoctoral Psychology Residency program.
-I agree to abide by the policies and procedures outlined in this document.
-I have been provided with a copy of the document to keep in my files.
+I acknowledge that I have received and reviewed the procedures; the Didactic and Resident Group Attendolicy; and the Evaluation procedures of the Sanfor Residency program.
+I agree to abide by the policies document.
+I have been provided with a copy of the dance policy; the Code of Conduct d Health Postdoctoral Psychology and procedures outlined in this

 Postdoctoral Psychology Resident Signature

-Drint Name -
+T ootaootoran't oyonology reolaont olghataro

 Print Name

 Date